TheShufflingFool/Black-Records-Unrestricted-Hunt/README.md

 * **I'm in the middle of my playthrough.
 Do I have to start a new game to use the mod?**
   No, it can be installed at any point before commencing the final operation, which is the deadline for giving all the Black Records to a certain someone.
 However, most of these books can only be found at very specific points in time.
 If you're past such point, or have missed a book, they can be purchased as curios, but it will cost you a lot - a full set is around 150k mira.

+* **Can I get the achievement tied to this questline if I use the mod?**
+  Yes, the achievement is unlocked upon watching the final cutscene.
+While I haven't tested this personally, I've received several confirmations from other people.

 * **Will this work on Steam Deck?**
   As far as I know, yes.
 I don't own one so I can't test it myself but, seeing that other mods work on it, I don't see why this one wouldn't.